-Your landlord may want to check that your guarantor is able to pay the rent in the same way that they've checked your ability to pay.
+Your landlord might want to check your guarantor is able to pay the rent in the same way they've checked your ability to pay.
 For example, by carrying out a credit check.

 There is a legal requirement for a guarantee agreement to be in writing.
 The agreement sets out the guarantor's legal obligations.

 If you agree your tenancy before your guarantor signs the guarantee agreement, there are extra rules.
 Contact your nearest Citizens Advice if this applies to you.

 If your client signs the tenancy agreement before the guarantee agreement is made, the guarantee agreement must be made by deed.

 - be signed by all parties to the agreement

 Is a guarantor only liable for unpaid rent?

 It depends on what the agreement says.
 In many cases, a guarantee agreement also extends to other conditions under the tenancy - for example, any damage caused to the property.

 If an agreement does extend to other conditions of the tenancy, then it's best that the guarantor checks the tenancy agreement.
 This way they can see exactly what obligations they are guaranteeing.